PX4/PX4-Devguide/en/setup/dev_env_linux_ubuntu.md

 The following instructions explain how to *manually* set up a development environment each of the supported targets.

 > **Tip** We recommend that you use the [Convenience bash scripts](#convenience-bash-scripts) to install the Simulators and/or NuttX toolchain (this is easier than typing in the instructions below).
-Then follow just the additional instructions for other targets (e.g. Qualcomm Snapdragon Flight, Bebop, Raspberry Pi, etc.)
+Then follow just the additional instructions for other targets (e.g. Qualcomm Snapdragon Flight, Bebop 2, Raspberry Pi, etc.)